risawitama/verbose-potato/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## What do you get when you cross a snowman with a vampire?
+Frostbite.